Academic Calendar 2024-2025

 1. Apply professional development resources to prepare and utilize a professional cover letter and resume, as well as, employ effective interview and networking skills to secure a placement opportunity.

-2. Practice professional skills such as: leadership, adaptability, written & oral communication, inquiry and analysis, self-management, time management, collaboration and critical thinking through seminar and placement experience.
+2. Practice professional skills such as: leadership, adaptability, written and oral communication, inquiry and analysis, self-management, time management, collaboration and critical thinking through seminar and placement experience.

 3. Employ knowledge gained through theory-based courses in an intensive practicum experience (relevant to the field of study), to then critically reflect on connections and/or gaps between course content, scientific literature and observations of professional practice.